alescortes/alescortes.github.io/index.md

 [Here](src/prj/portfolio.md) you can take a look at some of the **projects** I've worked on during my Master's.
 I hope you'll find them interesting!

-*P.S: This website is still under construction.*
+*P.S.: This website is still under construction.*